This project is not covered by Drupal’s security advisory policy.

 Developers can also extend Realistic Dummy Content by implementing hooks defined in

-api/realistic_dummy_content_api.api.php.
-Specifically, if you want to be able to define realistic dummy content for a custom field type and the standard technique is not working, you can submit an issue or patch to the issue queue for this module; but you can also implement the field modifier yourself by looking at Realistic Dummy Content API's implementation of
+./api/realistic_dummy_content_api.api.php.
+Specifically, if you want to be able to define realistic dummy content for a custom field type and the standard technique is not working, you can submit an issue to the issue queue, or a pull request for this module.

 Often, sites require a set number of entities to be created in a specific sequence.
 For example, if your site defines schools which have entity references to school boards, a realistic scenario may be to generate 3 school boards followed by 20 schools.
-You can define this type of recipe for your site deployment module (or any module), by creating a file called
+You can define this type of recipe based on the example at ./realistic_dummy_content/recipe.

 Field meta data